Kenya's water and sanitation crisis

 Kenya is home to Water.org’s first WaterCredit program in Africa.
-During this initial program, Water.org proved the viability of this market-based approach and achieved more than double our projected impact, reaching more than 550,000 Kenyans with access to water and sanitation.
-We’ve built upon this successful foundation by engaging additional financial institution partners to develop and integrate water and sanitation lending into their portfolios.
-See how small, affordable loans are changing the lives of families in Kenya.
+Since 2005, Water.org has been implementing this solution, providing support to financial institutions to lend for water and sanitation solutions at the household level.
+During the initial program, we proved the viability of this market-based approach and achieved more than double our projected impact, reaching more than 550,000 Kenyans with access to water or sanitation.
+We’ve built upon this successful foundation by engaging additional financial institution partners to develop and integrate water and sanitation lending into their portfolios over the last decade.

 The water and sanitation crisis in Kenya remains critical, and we're developing new ways to scale our work to reach even more people.

 - We will continue to scale our WaterCredit solution with financial institution partners, including large regional banks and others in the financial sector.

 - We are working with microfinance associations to expand our proven, powerful approach to even more microfinance institutions in the country.